erickpeirson/DSpace-Custom-API-Methods/README.md

 # DSpace Custom API Methods

-dspace.py provides a class for interacting with the [DSpaceTools API](https://github.com/mbl-cli/DspaceTools/wiki/API), which is a custom REST API for the [ASU Digital HPS Repository](http://hpsrepository.asu.edu).
+dspace.py provides a Python class for interacting with the [DSpaceTools API](https://github.com/mbl-cli/DspaceTools/wiki/API), which is a custom REST API for the [ASU Digital HPS Repository](http://hpsrepository.asu.edu).